This post may include affiliate links; see our disclosure policy.

 Dill dip

 Half the fun of a veggie tray is making it look beautifully enticing (we eat with our eyes, right?)
-As two cookbook authors and food photographers, we’ve spent years trying to perfect this art.
-Here are a few things we’ve learned:
+As a cookbook author with a food photographer husband, I’ve spent years trying to perfect this art!
+Here are a few things I’ve learned:

 • Start with the dips in low, small bowls.
 Place the dips onto the tray first.